-Our wonderful advisory committee for this event includes; Curator Lance Fung, SFSU Asian American Art History professor and Ph.D academic Santhi Kavuri-Bauer, MMA Collections and Exhibitions Assistant Noelani Castro, and Ph.D academic in visual art and anthropology, Lydia Nakashima Degarrod.
+The advisory committee for this event included; Curator Lance Fung, SFSU Asian American Art History professor and Ph.D academic Santhi Kavuri-Bauer, MMA Collections and Exhibitions Assistant Noelani Castro, and Ph.D academic in visual art and anthropology, Lydia Nakashima Degarrod.

-The symposium marks the culmination of MMA’s exhibition Shadows from the Past: Sansei Artists and American Concentration Camps, on view through January 9, 2022.
-Curated by Gail Enns, the exhibition explores the work of Sansei artists (third-generation Japanese American artists) whose works confront the injustice of U.S. Executive Order 9066, which resulted in the forced relocation and incarceration of more than 120,000 Japanese Americans during World War II.
+The symposium marked the culmination of MMA’s exhibition Shadows from the Past: Sansei Artists and American Concentration Camps.
+Curated by Gail Enns, the exhibition explored the work of Sansei artists (third-generation Japanese American artists) whose works confront the injustice of U.S. Executive Order 9066, which resulted in the forced relocation and incarceration of more than 120,000 Japanese Americans during World War II.

 Thank you to our program supporters!

-This program is made possible by a grant from the Arts Council for Monterey County–thanks to support by the Monterey County Board of Supervisors.
+This program was made possible by a grant from the Arts Council for Monterey County–thanks to support by the Monterey County Board of Supervisors.

-This program is also made possible with the support of Hayashi Wayland, Central Coast Full Service Accounting Firm.
+This program was also made possible with the support of Hayashi Wayland, Central Coast Full Service Accounting Firm.

 2021: Change=Action/Time: Generational Activism in Chicanx and Latinx Art